Last Updated on 1st March 2021

 Most of the materials that make your formal attire and dresses so lovely need a little extra love when it comes to caring for them, and you don’t want to ruin your gowns before you have a chance to show them off!
 Whether you’re dealing with luxe silk, elegant lace, or stunning embroidery, here are a few quick tips for keeping your dresses in tip-top condition!

 Because of its delicate and luxurious nature, you might think silk always needs to be dry cleaned.
 Not true!
-As long as you have colorfast fabric, you can gently clean your silk garments at home, just like you can with wool and cashmere.
+As long as you have colorfast fabric, you can gently clean your silk garments at home, just like you can with wool and cashmere as opposed to using dry cleaning services.

-Lulus tip: test for colorfastness on an inconspicuous inside seam.
+Top tip: Test for colorfastness on an inconspicuous inside seam.
 If the color “bleeds” out of the fabric after being rubbed with a damp cloth, you should probably leave the cleaning to the professionals.
 If it stays put, you can hand wash it with gentle detergent and cold water!

 How to handwash silk: Add your garment to a clean sink filled with cold water and mild detergent.
 The fabric should release any dirt or spots quickly, so don’t rough up the fibers by scrubbing!
 Swirl your garment around the water, taking care to be extra gentle!
 After its nice and clean, drain the sink and rinse the item with cold water.